 Holding makes sense if you think gold has a lot more room to run and you genuinely don't need the money, or if the piece has collector value beyond its weight (some antique jewelry does, though most doesn't).

 Most people who come in to sell gold at Cash 4 Gold Trading Post aren't strategic traders.
-They have old jewelry they don't use, and getting cash for it at a fair price is the right move regardless of whether gold is at $3,000 or $5,000.
+They have old jewelry they don't use, and getting cash for it at a fair price is the right move regardless of exactly where the spot price sits that day.

 What to expect when you come in